Azure-Samples/app-templates-springboot-app-on-AKS/README.md

 # Pet Clinic Website - IP Address

-If you wish to view the PetClinic Deployment, follow the steps listed below:
+To view the deployed PetClinic app, follow the steps listed below:

-1. Got to GitHub Actions and clink on your latest Deployment
+1. Go to GitHub Actions and click on your latest Deployment
 2. Scroll down to the section titled "Azure Powershell Cli - Get deployment IP Address"
 3. Open the Section....you will see a table, that list the EXTERNAL-IP.
-4. The EXTERNAL-IP will relfect the location of the Deployment.
+4. The EXTERNAL-IP will relfect the location of the deployment.
 5. You can utilze the EXTERNAL-IP to view the deployed image.